ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 ## 2. QR Code Generator
+QR code generator will take the content received along with the version number and converts the content into a QR code.
+The version number is configurable and determines how much data a QR code can store.
+The more the version number, the more data can be stored in a QR Code.
 ## 3. Crypto
 Crypto service encrypt or decrypt data across MOSIP with the help of Public/Private Keys.